 Sensor-based sorters not only help with the sorting process but also collect valuable data.
 Such data can improve the performance of the sorter itself, as well as support optimization of the entire process and value chain.
 Data transparency is crucial for shifting from a linear to a circular economy, and digitalization helps make data accessible.

 A key requirement for effective CDW management is stable and clear legislation.
 This legislation must keep pace with new technology and give investors and recycling centre operators the confidence to plan for the long term.
-Pre-demolition audits are also essential.
+Pre-demolition audits are in the overall process also essential.
 They help identify the quality and any dangerous components of the waste before demolition, preventing contamination of large volumes of recyclables.
 Too much regulation may raise costs and lead to rule-breaking, so a balanced approach is needed.
 Monitoring waste flows and having transparent documentation are also important for building trust in recycled materials.
 Modern digital tools and technologies can speed up and improve recycling, but they must be recognized in legislation.
 If regulations are too rigid, innovation may be slowed and private investors discouraged.

 Clear, unified European End of Waste criteria, along with harmonized standards for recyclable materials, would be helpful.
 These steps would support the use of recycled materials, simplify cross-border transport, and increase trust in recycled materials as a replacement for virgin raw materials.